 Enter on line 2m interest income from specified private activity bonds, reduced by any deduction that would have been allowable if the interest were includible in gross income for the regular tax.

 Generally, a specified private activity bond is any private activity bond (as defined in section 141) issued after August 7, 1986, on which the interest is not includible in gross income for the regular tax.
-See section 57(a)(5) for exceptions and details.
-Do not include interest on qualified Gulf Opportunity Zone bonds (described in section 1400N(a)) issued after December 21, 2005.
+Specified private activity bonds do not include: